Singular or Plural ? Today’s French

-Sometimes, it’s fuzzy to figure out if a noun is singular or plural in French, particularly for collective nouns.
+It’s sometimes fuzzy to know how to figure out if a noun triggers a singular or plural verb in French, particularly for collective nouns.

 A collective noun is a word used in its singular form to express a set of items, 2 or more.